Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-The end of remarks/examples is signalled by a `$\triangle$', cf. just below.
+Also, the end of remarks/examples is signalled by a `$\triangle$'.

-\begin{rema}[About tame/wild objects] Suppose $G = \GL_m(\mb C)$, and identify a principal $G$-bundle with a rank-$m$ (holomorphic) vector bundle $V \to \Sigma$ via the tautological (faithful) $m$-dimensional $G$-module, where $\Sigma$ is a Riemann surface.
-Choose a point $a \in \Sigma$ and a trivialisation of $V$ around $a$: a connection is \emph{tame} (or `regular singular') at $a$ if any horizontal section on $\Sigma^o \ceqq \Sigma \sm \set{a}$ has at most polynomial growth when approaching the puncture along any direction; else it is \emph{wild} (or `irregular singular').

-For example a connection is tame if it is \emph{logarithmic}, i.e. it has at most a simple pole at $a \in \Sigma$ in any local trivialisation, but \emph{not} conversely in general.
-Nonetheless, if the leading coefficient is not nilpotent then indeed a connection with a nonsimple pole is wild.
+\begin{rema} Let $G \ceqq \GL_m(\mb C)$, and identify as usual a principal $G$-bundle with a rank-$m$ vector bundle $E \to \Sigma$, where $\Sigma$ is a Riemann surface.
+Choose a point $a \in \Sigma$ and a trivialisation of $E$ around $a$: as per Deligne's moderate-growth condition~\cite{deligne_1970_equations_differentielles_a_points_singuliers_reguliers}, a connection is \emph{tame} (or `regular-singular') at $a$ if any horizontal section on $\Sigma^o \ceqq \Sigma \sm \set{a}$ has at most polynomial growth when approaching the puncture along any direction; else it is \emph{wild} (or `irregular-singular').
+E.g., a connection is tame if it is \emph{logarithmic}, i.e., if it has at most a simple pole at $a \in \Sigma$ in any local trivialisation.
+The converse fails in general, but if the leading term is \emph{not} nilpotent then connections with nonsimple poles are wild.

-In view of this, hereafter the word `tame' will refer to objects which are naturally associated to simple poles of meromorphic $G$-connections on (germs of) Riemann surfaces, i.e. the case $r = 1$ in the above notation.
-Analogously, the word `wild' points to high-order poles, so e.g. the wild orbits in the title correspond to principal parts of meromorphic $G$-connection germs with a pole of order $r \geq 2$. \end{rema}
+In view of this, hereafter, the word `tame' refers to objects associated to simple poles of meromorphic $G$-connections on (germs of) Riemann surfaces, i.e., the case $r = 1$ in the above notation.
+Analogously, the word `wild' points to high-order poles, such as the wild orbits in the title. \end{rema}